-Last year, website I was asked by the UK’s leading Caribbean food and drink company, viagra 100mg Grace Foods, to come up with a Caribbean-style street party spread in time for their annual Caribbean Food Week celebrations.
+Last year, I was asked by the UK’s leading Caribbean food and drink company, Grace Foods, to come up with a Caribbean-style street party spread in time for their annual Caribbean Food Week celebrations.
 Well, I must have done something right because last week, another hamper of products from Grace Food brands showed up at my door ahead of Caribbean Food Week 2017!

 Grace Foods has been importing Caribbean food and drink products to the UK from its Kingston, Jamaica headquarters since 1922 under its own name and a host of subsidiary brands, including Encona Sauces and Dunn’s River ingredients.
 Grace launched Caribbean Food Week in 2012 to help raise awareness of and celebrate Caribbean cuisine around the UK – and this year’s event, which runs from 21st – 28th August, will once again culminate in a two-day Caribbean street party at Windrush Square, Brixton in London.